nicholodominguez/weather-api/README.md

 # TableCheck Customer Reliability Take Home Project
 ## Project: Simple Weather API and Monitoring Integration

+> [!NOTE]
+> Apologies, I tried implementing Uptrace to monitor whether I've implemented the tracers correctly but to no avail.

 ### Installation
 1. Clone the repository
 ```